karanchahal/papers/distributed_training.md

 Overall the following results were observed:

 1. If number of machines is upto 32.
 ASGD can converge faster than all reduce SGD when learning rate is large.
-But all reduce converges most consistenally
+But all reduce converges most consistentally
-2. WHen machines are upto a scale of 100 nodes, all reduce SGD can consistently converge to a higher accuracy solution.
+2. When machines are upto a scale of 100 nodes, all reduce SGD can consistently converge to a higher accuracy solution.

 This establishes that the model of asyncrosity is not very compatible with deep learning, according to the paper "How to scale distributed learning ?"